MTT-GH/OpenAI-Playground/README.md

 # OpenAI-Playground

-Give a star to the repository to support the initiative :star:
+Please give a star to the repository to support the initiative :star:

 ## Available Demos